 Seasoning

 Getting the seasoning right is key for air frying that perfect steak.
-I generally go for classic peppered seasoning: Sprinkle lots of cracked black pepper flakes and kosher salt onto a plate, then press the steak into the seasoning just prior to cooking.
+I generally go for classic peppered steak: Sprinkle lots of cracked black pepper flakes and kosher salt onto a plate, then press the steak into the seasoning just prior to cooking.

 For a more subtle flavor, you can add whole garlic cloves or flavorsome herbs like rosemary or thyme to the air fryer basket along with the steak.